A Guide to Winter Pool Covers

 Can I Use a Winter Pool Cover in the Summer?

-They just don’t have the same heat retention properties that summer solar covers do.
+While you could use a winter pool cover in the summer, it’s not really advisable.
+They don’t have the same heat retention properties that summer solar covers do.
 We would always recommend investing in different covers that are fit for purpose, as a good solar cover in the summer can help you reduce running and heating costs.

 Hopefully, we’ve given you all you need to tuck your pool away safely, ready for next spring.
 If you’re just getting ready to fully winterise your pool, you may also find our range of pool winterising chemicals particularly handy.